top of page

 SHEILA: “You're both nuts.
 She just needs to hit her mark and not freeze like Liza at the Tonys in ’87.”

 Fran freezes.
-“Wait... what are you all doing here?
+“What are you all doing here?
 Together?”

 Renata removes her bun.